DavidRandallPeters/3DModeling/3D_002_Substance.md

 <br>

 Typically, you'll begin with a high-poly model, duplicate it and decimate it (or otherwise simplify the mesh) resulting in a low-poly version that shares the same dimensions and world-space.

-That said, there's no reason you can't work in the other direction - adding detail to a low-poly mesh.
+However, there's no reason you can't work in the other direction - adding detail to a low-poly mesh.

 <br>